Danielchoi3984/mimuni-back/README.md

-# 🏛️ MiMuni Backend – Complaint and Report Management System
+# 🏛️ MiMuni Backend - Claims and Complaints System

 **MiMuni Backend** is the backend component of the MiMuni system, designed to manage citizen complaints and reports directed to municipal authorities.
 It provides a RESTful API for handling user authentication, complaint submissions, status tracking, and more.